Teenage girl

 Where all other avenues have been exhausted and support is not working or not being engaged with, attendance can be enforced through statutory intervention: a penalty notice in line with the National Framework or prosecution to protect the pupil’s right to an education.

 The Child Law Advice website is an excellent source of legal advice about school attendance.
-Click here to visit the website.

 Click here to read the government guidance for schools.
 “Working together to improve school attendance”.